YunoHost-Apps/marl_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+Mastodon Archive Reader Lite (MARL) is a lightweight, single-page app that provides a user-friendly interface to explore the content of a Mastodon archive file: account data, posts, attachments, etc.